moov-io/iso20022/README.md

 ## Contributing

 Yes please!
 Please review our [Contributing guide](CONTRIBUTING.md) and [Code of Conduct](https://github.com/moov-io/ach/blob/master/CODE_OF_CONDUCT.md) to get started!
-[Checkout our issues](https://github.com/moov-io/iso20022/issues) for something to help out with.
+[Check out our issues](https://github.com/moov-io/iso20022/issues) for something to help out with.

 This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) and uses Go 1.14 or higher.
 See [Golang's install instructions](https://golang.org/doc/install) for help setting up Go.
 You can download the source code and we offer [tagged and released versions](https://github.com/moov-io/iso20022/releases/latest) as well.
 We highly recommend you use a tagged release for production.

+## Related Projects
+As part of Moov's initiative to offer open source fintech infrastructure, we have a large collection of active projects you may find useful:

+- [Moov ACH](https://github.com/moov-io/ach) provides ACH file generation and parsing, supporting all Standard Entry Codes for the primary method of money movement throughout the United States.

+- [Moov Watchman](https://github.com/moov-io/watchman) offers search functions over numerous trade sanction lists from the United States and European Union.

+- [Moov Fed](https://github.com/moov-io/fed) implements utility services for searching the United States Federal Reserve System such as ABA routing numbers, financial institution name lookup, and FedACH and Fedwire routing information.

+- [Moov Wire](https://github.com/moov-io/wire) implements an interface to write files for the Fedwire Funds Service, a real-time gross settlement funds transfer system operated by the United States Federal Reserve Banks.

+- [Moov Image Cash Letter](https://github.com/moov-io/imagecashletter) implements Image Cash Letter (ICL) files used for Check21, X.9 or check truncation files for exchange and remote deposit in the U.S.

+- [Moov Metro 2](https://github.com/moov-io/metro2) provides a way to easily read, create, and validate Metro 2 format, which is used for consumer credit history reporting by the United States credit bureaus.

 ## License

-Apache License 2.0 See [LICENSE](LICENSE) for details.
+Apache License 2.0 - See [LICENSE](LICENSE) for details.